Pult Presence Docs

 2. Writes the bootstrap token to that user's ~/Library/Application Support/com.pult.agent/.

-3. Launches the Pult Agent in the user's context if a user is logged in.
+3. Terminates any Pult Agent process from a previous install, waits a few seconds for it to exit, and launches the freshly installed agent in the user's context.
 The agent reads the token, transfers it to the user's Keychain, deletes the token file, and initiates enrollment.

 Step 3: Build the Wrapper Package